w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 **WCAG 2.0 and 2.1 Guidance:**

 WCAG 2.0 and 2.1 are incorporated, either directly or by reference, into other standards.
-Therefore, the application of 4.1.1 Parsing to non-web documents and software is to follow the new guidance provided in the [WCAG 2.0 Editorial Errata](https://www.w3.org/WAI/WCAG20/errata/#editorial) and the [WCAG 2.1 Editorial Errata](https://www.w3.org/WAI/WCAG21/errata/#editorial) which states the following:
+Therefore, the application of 4.1.1 Parsing to non-web documents and software is to follow the guidance provided in the [WCAG 2.0 Editorial Errata](https://www.w3.org/WAI/WCAG20/errata/#editorial) and the [WCAG 2.1 Editorial Errata](https://www.w3.org/WAI/WCAG21/errata/#editorial) which states the following:

 >This Success Criterion should be considered as always satisfied for any content using HTML or XML.